 The purpose of the RAN Configuration Update procedure is to update application level configuration data needed for the NG-RAN node and the AMF to interoperate correctly on the NG-C interface.
 This procedure does not affect existing UE-related contexts, if any.

+The procedure uses non UE-associated signalling.

 8.7.2.2 Successful Operation